DickinsonCollege/FarmData2/farmdata2/farmdata2_modules/fd2_school/README.md

    - Customize the following four elements of the `array` as necessary for the new sub-tab:
      - `farm/fd2-school/xyz`: This is the URL to directly access the sub-tab.
 Replace `xyz` with the URL you want for your sub-tab (e.g. `html` for the first activity).
      - `title`: This defines the name of the sub-tab that appears in the _FD2 School_ tab.
 Replace `XYZ` with the text you want to appear as the sub-tab title (e.g. `HTML` for the first activity).
-     - `page arguments`: This is the file that provides the content for the sub-tab.
-Replace `xyz.html` with the name of the file that contains the code for your new sub-tab (e.g. `html.html` for the first activity).
+     - `page arguments`: This is the name of the directory that contains the `.html` file that provides the content for the sub-tab.
+Replace `xyz` with the name of the directory that contains the `xyz.html` file that contains the code for your new sub-tab.
+The `xyz` part of the directory name (`xyz`) and the start of the filename (`xyz.html`) must match.
+The filename must end with (`.html`).
      - `weight`: The weight controls the placement of the sub-tabs with respect to the others that appear.
 Sub-tabs with lower weights appear further left and those with higher weights appear further right.
-1. Create the `.html` file you named in the `page arguments` above.
+1. Create the directory that you named in the `page arguments` above to hold your subtab code.
+1. Create the `.html` file inside the directory you just created.
-1. Insert some _dummy code_ for now just to get the sub-tab up and visible.
+1. Insert some _dummy code_ into the `.html` file for now just to get the sub-tab up and visible.
 For example:
    ```html
     <p>This is my sub-tab</p>
    ```
     - Note that it is not necessary to include all of the html elements (e.g. `<html>`, `<head>`, `<body>` etc).
-The code that you provide in this file is inserted into the body of the page when it is generated by Drupal.
+The code that you provide in this file is inserted into the `<body>` of the page when it is generated by Drupal.
-1. Clear the Drupal cache:
+1. Clear the Drupal cache with the command: `clearDrupalCache`
-   - `docker exec -it fd2_farmdata2 drush cc all`
+   - You will need to clear the Drupal cache any time you make a change to a `.module` file.
+However, you will not need to clear this cache when you change the `.html` files.
 1. Visit the FarmData2 home page when logged in as a _Farm Worker_, a _Farm Manager_ or as `admin`.
 Your new sub-tab should now be visible under the _FD2 School_ tab.
-You can find the login credentials that are available in the developement environment on the [INSTALL.md](https://github.com/DickinsonCollege/FarmData2/blob/main/INSTALL.md) page.
+   - You can find the login credentials that are available in the development environment on the [INSTALL.md](https://github.com/DickinsonCollege/FarmData2/blob/main/INSTALL.md) page.
    - If your tab does not appear, there are likely syntax errors in the `fd2_school.module` file or in your `.html` file.
-You can check the Drupal error logs for helpful information: http://localhost/admin/reports
+You can check the Drupal error logs for helpful information: `http://fd2_farmdata2/admin/reports`
 1. Work through the FarmData2 School Activity and replace the _dummy code_ in your `.html` file with the code created in the activity.